AlonzaT/Pega-Github/Pega-Cheat-Sheet.md

 Guide from academy.pega.com
-![SSA Organizational Structure Example](./images/SSA_org_chart.png) This Image is an example of an Organization, Division, and Units
+![SSA Organizational Structure Example](./images/SSA_org_chart.png)

+**This Image is an example of an Organization, Division, and Units.**

 You should always map out an outline to follow.
 This should consist of Users (Operators), each user's UI (Portals).